LUKSO-Builders-Association/LBA-Public-Collab/Meeting-Notes/Meeting-2.md

 ## 4. GitHub Organization Structure

-- Review proposed structure for LBA information on GitHub
+- Review the proposed structure for LBA information on GitHub
 - Discuss transparency and engagement strategies
 - Plan for migrating existing documents